sharmilisrinivasan/MachineLearning/LLMFromScratch/M1_simple_gpt_model/trial_notebooks/step_wise/intermediate_values/README.txt

-This directory should contain PT files generated while running trial notebooks.
+This directory should contain PT & other files generated while running trial notebooks.